On the radical of endomorphism rings of local modules: Homological properties of local modules

-\begin{proof} Since $\CC$ is a local ring, by \cite[Theorem 2.5]{BH84} or \cite[Theorem 3.1]{RegAlg}, $\CC$ is a Cohen-Macaulay $\RR$-module.
+\begin{proof} Since $\CC$ has a unique two-sided maximal ideal, by \cite[Theorem 2.5]{BH84} or \cite[Theorem 3.1]{RegAlg}, $\CC$ is a Cohen-Macaulay $\RR$-module.
 (For similar reasons, the left and the right global dimensions of $\CC$, and similarly their finitistic versions, coincide.)
 On the other hand, if $\xx=x_1, \ldots, x_n$ is a maximal $\RR$-sequence for $E$ and $\CC$, $n= \mbox{\rm gl dim }\CC$, $E/(\xx)E$ is a $\CC$-module with nonzero socle.
-It follows from Auslander-Buchsbaum formula (still valid for these algebras) that
+It follows from Auslander-Buchsbaum formula (\cite[Theorem 1.3.3]{BH} (still valid for these algebras by \cite{BH84}, \cite{RegAlg}) that is

-Thus by Theorem~\ref{homollocal}(ii) $E$ is a free $\RR$-module.
+Thus by Theorem~\ref{homollocal} $E$ is a free $\RR$-module.
 This means that $\CC$ is a matrix ring over $\RR$ of finite global dimension and therefore $\RR$ is a regular local ring. \end{proof}

 \begin{Conjecture} Let $E$ be a local $\RR$--module.
 If $E$ is $\CC$--cyclic of finite projective dimension over $\CC$, then $E$ is $\CC$--projective. \end{Conjecture}